 You’ve heard it time and time again: there is no substitute for hands-on experience in the animal industry.
 In many cases, extensive experience may be valued even more highly than formal education.

 Internships are another great way to gain hands-on experience that can prepare you for an animal career.
-A wide variety of experiences are available in areas such as pre-veterinary medicine, marine mammals, veterinary pharmaceutical sales, wildlife rehabilitation, zoo animals, animal behavior, animal nutrition, equine, and avian species.
+A wide variety of experiences are available in areas such as pre-veterinary medicine, marine mammals, veterinary pharmaceutical sales, wildlife rehabilitation, zoo animals, animal behavior, animal nutrition, and the equine industry.
 These experiences will enhance your resume and may also be eligible to count for college credit.